RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

 ##### Section II - Backup DSiWare

-After completing the entire guide, you can use this backup to restore your DSiWare saves {: .notice--info}
+After completing the entire guide, you can use this backup to restore your DSiWare saves by deleting the DSiWare from your System Memory and copying it from your SD Card.
+{: .notice--info}

 This backup can only be used on this NAND.
 If you format your 3DS or restore another NAND (specifically if `movable.sed` is ever modified), it will become unusable.